 Iceland has a rich and diverse geology that offers it huge potential for renewable energy production.
 The country has successfully capitalised on this to produce almost 100% of its electricity for some 330k residents.

 75% of the country’s electricity comes from hydropower.
 Iceland began using hydropower in 1904 and has since made the method their primary form of energy.
-Iceland also has incredible geothermal activity, and uses this for 25% of their electricity production.
+Iceland also has incredible geothermal activity and uses this for 25% of its electricity production.
 Not only is the geothermal source used for electricity but 89% of the country’s home use geothermal systems to heat their homes.

 However, the country goes one further.
 Wind Power, Geothermal and Solar are all big contributors to the power mix in Norway.
 Additionally, the 100% electric Nissan Leaf and Tesla Model S were the bestselling plug-in hybrid in 2014, beating other petrol/electric hybrids in sales.

 Despite Paraguay’s population of over 7million, 97% of the country’s installed energy capacity comes from 2 hydroelectric dams – the Itaipu and the Yacryretá.